Why study BA (Hons) Multimedia Journalism at BU?

 - Learn from experienced professionals and successful alumni.
 Previous speakers include Jon Snow (Channel 4), Jake Wallis Simons (Daily Mail Online), and Stephen Sackur (BBC HARDTalk)

 - Take advantage of BU’s partnership with AFC Bournemouth to cover home games, attend pre-match conferences and conduct interviews at Vitality Stadium

 - Make invaluable industry connections during a 30-week work placement with organisations such as national and regional media, the BCC and Sky Sports.

-- This course is ranked 15th in its subject area according to the 2022 Guardian League Tables and 90% of our graduates are employed or in further study within 15 months after finishing their studies.
+- Bournemouth University is ranked in the top 20 universities for Journalism in the Guardian University Guide 2023 and 95% of our graduates are employed or in further study within 15 months after finishing their studies.

 Foundation year: We have a foundation year option for UK students who do not meet the entry requirements for the degree course.
 This additional year of study will give you a grounding in the media & communication skills required for this course, building your confidence, knowledge and skills for further study.
 After successful completion of the foundation year, you will progress to the full degree.

 You’ll graduate with a degree accredited by three industry-recognised bodies – the National Council for Training of Journalists (NCTJ), the Broadcast Journalism Training Council (BJTC) and the Professional Publisher’s Association.

 - National Council for the Training of Journalists (NCTJ) accreditation is very prominent on the course and you'll study towards the Level 5 NCTJ Diploma in Journalism during your three years at BU.
 You'll have the opportunity to gain this important industry qualification and graduate with the Gold standard (A-C) or standard diploma.
 Gaining this important industry qualification will increase employability and ensure you are ready for a fast-paced newsroom.
 The tuition and first sit exam fees are included in university fees.